JuliaSobczak/JuliaSobczak.github.io/_posts/2024-02-03-holding-fast-in-red-shanks.md

 ![redshanks-mooringballs](/images/redshanks-mooringballs.jpg)

+*Happy to be well protected through this storm*

 Jules was bored enough to break out her Nintendo Switch and play some Zelda.
 You know it's a slow day when the Project Queen is out of things to work on.
 Today marked the first ever loss for my mom in hearts.
 She of course claims that it's only because she is sick and wasn't functioning at maximum capacity as she usually is.
 Excuses aside, the three of us will always take the win.

 ---

 <p class="subtitle">Feb 8, 2024</p>

 Alright, it has been four days now since we have gotten off of the *Altitude Adjustment*.
-The four of us are bored to tears.
+Bored to tears is an understatement.
 The sun was out for the majority of the day but with the strong winds and my mom being sick it was hard to talk ourselves into doing something.
 Jules has been fantasizing about chopping off the top of our conch shell for quite some time now to make a horn and today we finally pulled the trigger.

 My dad supplied us with a hacksaw and his drill and we went to town.
 I was fearful to lop off too much so we started small and worked our way inward until we saw the opening of the chamber.
 Sawing through the thick, dense calcium carbonate was more of a hassle than we anticipated.
 When you think about it we were basically trying to cut through a rock.

 ![jules-casey-conch-horn](/images/jules-casey-conch-horn.jpg)

+*It's far more difficult than I anticipated*

 We used the drill to open up a mouthpiece and then took turns embarrassing ourselves trying to blow the horn.
 Jules was closer to achieving the deep bellowing sounds than I was, but neither of us were great.

 ![jules-conch](/images/jules-conch.jpg#vert)

+*Practice makes perfect*

 The remainder of the day felt so long and drawn out due to the lack of entertainment; I just had to keep reminding myself that my friends were at work and I am in the Bahamas.
 However it doesn't matter where you are if you're stuck with nothing to do.
 Hopefully my mom feels better tomorrow and the weather will allow us to vacate the premises of the boat and do something more interesting.

 ![feb8-sunset](/images/feb8-sunset.jpg)

+*Our sun finally returned*